 #6 – Vaccinations

 Puppy mills don’t like to spend money, it deters from profits.
 So the parents may not be vaccinated (you should ask!) and the puppies probably are not.
 Or, conversely, they have so many puppies they lost track and your pup got vaccinated twice.

 #7 – Extreme Promises

 Be wary about the breeder promising a certain size, temperament, or characteristic that seems extreme.
 For example, a dog came into her clinic that was supposed to be a Pomeranian and Husky mix that the breeder had promised would never grow lover than 7 pounds.
 She was 42 pounds.

 #8 – Cleanliness

 This goes for the dog and the breeder’s home or kennel.
-Dr. Primm says puppies from puppy mills are more likely to smell like a kennel and have poor coat quality.
+Puppies from puppy mills are more likely to smell like a kennel and have poor coat quality.

 #9 – Contract

 Your breeder should care enough about what happens to the puppy that she has a contract protecting both you and her.
 Reputable breeders have a spay/neuter agreement, breed papers, health contract, and a request that you return the dog to them if it doesn’t work out (rather than dumping him at the shelter).